bevy-procedural/render-to-texture/README.md

 # Bevy Procedural: Render to Texture

 Render to a texture using Bevy and optionally retrieve the contents in the Main World.
+See "examples" for usage.

 Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"`.